Rome and Palestrina: “In Search of Oneself”

 On April 10, 2019, Munich’s City Council voted to realize artist Albert Coers’ design for a monument in honor of the Mann family at the Salvatorplatz (Salvator Square) in Munich.
 Coers’concept, entitled Streets Names Lights, was selected by an expert jury within the framework of a competition for Art in Public Space organized by Munich’s Cultural Department.
 Coers was one of eight international artists invited to submit a proposal (Clegg & Guttmann, Albert Coers, Annika Kahrs, Michaela Meise, Michaela Melián, Olaf Nicolai, Timm Ulrichs, Paloma Varga Weisz).

-The realization of the monument is planned for spring/summer 2024.
+The realization of the monument is planned for fall 2025.

 The erection of a memorial to Thomas Mann was first initiated by the City Council in 2015: “The Munich citizen and important author Thomas Mann deserves a visible place of honor in the city which he made the center of his life.
 He lived here for a very long time, married here, built a house.
 He wanted to stay here.”